-At school we enjoy our daily Collective Worship, which at the moment is happening in our own classrooms.
+At school we enjoy our daily Collective Worship, which at the moment has been happening in our own classrooms.
 It is a time when we come together to think carefully about big questions, to learn about inspiring people and listen their stories, and find out about how God loves us and that we are all valued and precious to him.

 I would love to hear your ideas and see your pictures or photographs.

 Sometimes it can be hard to have hope, especially in difficult or worrying times.
 However, Christians believe that Jesus teaches about hope as something that can grow, with encouragement and faith.
 Hope is to be shared.

 Jesus told a story to help explain what hope it like.
 He told a story about something very, very small.
 He told a story about a tiny mustard seed.

 One day a man took a tiny mustard seed and planted it in his garden.
 He took care of it and watched it grow and grow until it became an enormous tree, with birds sitting and singing in it's branches!